lachlanmcdonald/mg-shader-wiki/Notes.md

 - It recieves the location of the voxel as its only argument
 - Should return a float between `0` and `255` representing the voxel color in the palette.

-For exammple, the following shader will fill the entire volume with voxels colored from palette index `1`.
+For example, the following shader will fill the entire volume with voxels colored from palette index `1`.

 ```glsl
 // xs_begin